dgwhited/guardduty-runbooks/runbooks/execution-runtime-suspiciouscommand.md

 GuardDuty examines related runtime activity and context so that it generates this finding only when the associated activity and context are potentially suspicious.

 The GuardDuty runtime agent monitors events from multiple resources.
 To identify the affected resource, view **Resource type** in the findings details in the GuardDuty console.
+When applicable, additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**